×

 Car MOT Test: Who Regulates the Scheme?

-The Vehicle and Operator Services Agency (VOSA) is in charge of overseeing and regulating the MOT scheme.
+The DVSA is in charge of overseeing and regulating the MOT scheme.
+Previously this was carried out by VOSA.

-As part of this, VOSA is responsible for authorising which garages qualify as an MOT Test Centre.
+As part of this, DVSA is responsible for authorising which garages qualify as an MOT Test Centre.

 They are also responsible for approving which individuals are qualified to carry out the MOT test.

-Members of VOSA will carry out spot checks on local garages.
+Members of DVSA will carry out spot checks on local garages.
 Testing the mechanics’ knowledge and the facilities.
 Ensuring they meet the standards required.

 Regular Car Servicing